adahooniłigii, 1956-11-01, pages 1-3

 Díí Dziłghą́’á bikéyah bikáa’gi łahgo dádi’dooltł’į́įgo kwii nidajibéhígíí bá ’áhodoolnííł ha’níigo baa hwiiníst’įįd lá.

-These Whiteriver Apache on top of their land on another place towards the blue ones a number of swimming pools will be starting to build, it’s said and it’s passing through.
+These Whiteriver Apache on top of their land on another way towards the blue ones a number of swimming pools will be starting to build, it’s said and we’re passing through.

 ’Aadóó shį́į́ ndaadoolnishii da t’áá ’ałtso bił ’ahada’deest’ą́ silį́į.